CS207G7/cs207-FinalProject/README.md

 Installation
 ------------

-Download the package, and `from chemkin import *`, and you can access any function you wish.
+Install the package `pip3 install chemkin`, and `from kinetics import chemkin`, and you can access any function you wish.

 Main Utilities